elixir-europe/rdmkit/pages/your_tasks/creating_data_workflow.md

   * square for process performed automatically vs. rectangle for process performed manually (shape);
   * red line for sensitive data flow vs. blue for non-sensitive data (line color);
   * color, fill, border.
-* Be consistent in mapping of aesthetics.
-For example, instead of using fill colors to depict encryption status (red vs blue) and collaborator's roles (green for researchers vs blue for contractors), you can use small key icon for the encryption status (shape).
+* Be consistent in mapping the of aesthetics.
+For example, instead of using fill colors to depict encryption status (red vs blue) and collaborator's roles (green for researchers vs blue for contractors), you can use small key icons for the encryption status (shape).
-* Include legend if the aesthetics is complicated.
+* Include a legend if the aesthetics is complicated.

-* Don't forget to include date of last update, version and your name.
+* Don't forget to include the date of last update, version and your name.

 * Source files for the diagrams should be vector based to facilitate portability and reuse.
 For example, Scalable Vector Graphics (SVG).
 * For dissemination, you can use a raster-graphics file format such as Portable Network Graphics (PNG) or other.
 * Use a vector graphics tool of your preference.
   * Open source: {% tool "draw-io" %}, {% tool "inkscape" %}, {% tool "libre-office-draw" %}.
   * Licensed: MS Visio, Miro.com, Corel Draw, MS PowerPoint, Affinity Designer and Adobe Illustrator.
 * Investigate your tool and all features it provides.
-E.g. {% tool "draw-io" %} allows you to host the diagram in {% tool "github" %} making it very convenient tool for collaborative editing.
+E.g. {% tool "draw-io" %} allows you to host the diagram in {% tool "github" %} making it a very convenient tool for collaborative editing.